forceLain/AwesomeAndroid/README.md

 [InboxRecyclerView](https://github.com/saket/InboxRecyclerView) Build expandable descendant navigation, inspired by Google Inbox

+[TransformationLayout](https://github.com/skydoves/TransformationLayout) Transform into a different view or activity using morphing animations.

 # ETC

 [Plaid](https://github.com/nickbutcher/plaid) - An Android app which provides design news & inspiration as well as being an example of implementing material design